jindig/Bitcoin/README.md

 # Bitcoin
-Bitcoin Price and News Apple WATCh App - Built for WATCH, compatible with iOS - Written in Swift
+Bitcoin Price and News Apple WATCh App - Built for WATCH, compatible with iOS - Written in Swift.